ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 point of call to figure out the current state of a repository and often suggests commands that can be used for different tasks.

-Don't worry about all the output for now, the important bit is that the the 2 files we already have are untracked in the repository (directory).
-You want to **add the files** to the list of files tracked by Git.
+Don't worry about all the output for now, the important bit is that the 2 files we already have are untracked in the repository (directory).
+We want to **add the files** to the list of files tracked by Git.
 Git does not track any files automatically and you need make a conscious decision to add a file.
 Let's do what Git hints at:

 ~~~
 $ git add ingredients.txt